 Isometric drawings show parts as three-dimensional.
-All the vertical lines stay vertical (compared to front view) and otherwise parallel lines are shown on a 30-degree angle.
+All the vertical lines stay vertical (compared to the front view) and otherwise parallel lines are shown at a 30-degree angle.

 It is important to distinguish the isometric view from a perspective view.
 A perspective view is an artistic one that represents an object as it seems to the eye.
 Engineers stay true to the dimensions rather than optical illusions.